opencog/atomspace/README.md

 The AtomSpace is not intended for end-users.
 Rather, it is a knowledge-base platform.
 It is probably easiest to think of it as kind-of-like an operating system kernel: you don't need to know how it works to use it.
 You probably don't need to tinker with it.
-It just works, and its there when you need it.
+It just works, and it's there when you need it.

 End-users and application developers will want to use one of the existing "app" subsystems, or write their own.
 Most of the existing AtomSpace "apps"